Browse Jobs at the District

 The physical demands and work environment described here are representative of those that must be met by an employee to successfully perform the essential functions of this job.

-While performing the duties of this job, the employee is regularly required to stand, sit, talk, hear, and use hands and fingers to operate a computer, phone and other equipment utilized by this position.
-The person in this position frequently communicates with administrators and must be able to exchange accurate information in these situations.
+While performing the duties of this job, the employee is regularly required to stand, sit, talk, hear, and use hands and fingers to operate a computer and phone, and other equipment utilized by this position.
+The person in this position frequently communicates with teachers, and administrators and must be able to exchange accurate information in these situations.
+Light to moderate lifting is required.
 Regular, predictable attendance is required.
-The noise level is consistently low.
+The noise level is low except.

 Reasonable Accommodations Statement